wordofwarning/wordofwarning.org/coronavirus/index.md

 #### Help for artists + our community
 [hÅb](/hab) remains "open for business" and we'll continue to advise/support artists + freelancers in our sector where we can:
 ##### Advice/guidance/support
-• Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Covid-19 support page</a> — advice, guidance + emergency funding for <a href="http://www.artscouncil.org.uk/funding/financial-support-artists-creative-practitioners-and-freelancers" target="_blank">individuals</a> + <a href="http://www.artscouncil.org.uk/funding/financial-support-organisations-outside-national-portfolio" target="_blank">organisations (non-NPOs)</a>: *round one 9-16 April / round two 16-30 April*.
+• Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Covid-19 support page</a> — advice, guidance + emergency funding for <a href="http://www.artscouncil.org.uk/funding/financial-support-artists-creative-practitioners-and-freelancers" target="_blank">individuals</a> + <a href="http://www.artscouncil.org.uk/funding/financial-support-organisations-outside-national-portfolio" target="_blank">organisations</a> (*round one 9-16 April / round two 16-30 April*).
-• Arts Council England's <a href="http://artscouncil.org.uk/welcome-grantium" target="_blank">Grantium guide</a> — **please read before applying to their emergency funds as you'll need to** 1. create a user account / 2. create an applicant profile / 3. wait to be validated (takes up to TEN days) / 4. take the eligibility questionnaire / 5. start your application.
+• Arts Council England's <a href="http://artscouncil.org.uk/welcome-grantium" target="_blank">Grantium guide</a> — **please read before applying to their emergency funds as you'll need to:** 1. create a user account / 2. create an applicant profile / 3. wait to be validated (takes up to TEN days) / 4. take the eligibility questionnaire / 5. start your application.
 • Arts Marketing Association (AMA)'s <a href="http://www.a-m-a.co.uk/coronavirus-covid-19-resources" target="_blank">resources page</a> — to support arts, culture + heritage professionals, organisations + freelancers.
 • AMA also have a <a href="http://facebook.com/groups/AMACommunitySupport" target="_blank">Coronavirus Support Facebook Group</a> — for all arts, culture + heritage professionals who work to engage audiences.
 • Arts Professional have a <a href="http://www.artsprofessional.co.uk/magazine/covidculture" target="_blank">CovidCulture microsite</a>  — news + info plus resources, ideas + virtual events that could help you through the days ahead.